 Professor Julia Flanders

 Data underlies every digital resource, and the shaping of that data determines how those resources work.
 Some data is carefully designed and shaped for specific goals; some data has almost no shaping at all.
 The modeling systems we use to give shape to our data are the power tools of the digital humanities, and the modeling choices we make — or others make for us — have a profound effect on the kinds of research we can do.
 What kinds of modeling are appropriate for different kinds of research materials, and how are these modeling systems developed?
-This course will give us a very close look at these questions, with particular focus on the example of XML markup and the TEI Guidelines.
-The TEI will serve as a case study through which we’ll explore a broader set of issues and skills.
-Students will engage deeply with the TEI and its peculiar way of modeling textuality, and we’ll have opportunities to compare it with other ways of modeling texts and other kinds of data.
-Through the course assignments students will design the components of a TEI-based digital project, including sample encoded files, a schema, and a simple publication framework.
-Students will come away with a deep familiarity with the TEI and a strong grounding in concepts of data modeling for the digital humanities.
+This course will give us a very close look at these questions, with particular focus on two widely used tools: the Omeka publishing platform and the TEI Guidelines.
+Students will engage deeply with the different ways these and other tools shape our research materials.
+Through the course assignments students will design and implement the components of a digital project, including a prototype Omeka site, sample encoded files, a schema, and a project proposal.
+Students will come away with a strong grounding in concepts of data modeling for the digital humanities, with broad applicability to historical and literary studies.
 No prior familiarity with XML or digital humanities is required or assumed.

 ENGL 7395 Topics in Writing: What is Good Writing?